azat-co/practicalnode/chapter10/chapter10.md

 }))
 ```

-The more advanced example with session options which includes a special key and cookie domain is as follows:
+Let me give you a more advanced example with session options that includes a special key and cookie domain:

 ```js
 const SessionStore = require('connect-redis')